Whole Lemon Pepper

 Once the lemons are dried, chop them roughly with a sharp knife, then add to a grinder and grind coarsley.
 Pick out any large pieces that don't grind.

 Grind the kampot separately.
 The coarseness is up to you; I like being able to see noticeable pieces.

-Combine all ingredients, including the garlic and onion if you're adding them, plus as much salt as you like, and store in a tightly sealed jar, away from heat and light.
+Combine all ingredients, including the garlic and onion if you're adding them, plus as much salt as you like, and store in a tightly sealed jar away from heat and light.
 It will keep fresh until the next season when you can make more.

 • If you want a natural source of salinity try adding some ground celery seed rather than salt.
 The savory character is a good match for the other flavors.
 If you're not a celery fan you can try ajowan instead, which has a pronounced thyme flavor.